marcanuy/simpleit-hugo-theme/README.md

   - directory/category lists
 	- If `/static/img/cover.jpg` exists, it is added as the background of the homepage header section
-	- hide listing from homepage with `hideChildrenInHomepage: true` frontmatter param
 - SEO
   - Hugo internal templates
 	- Open Graph